-While they were talking a little clean girl came and brought Tommy an earthen porringer full of new milk, with a large slice of brown bread.
-Tommy took it, and ate with so good a relish that he thought he had never made a better breakfast in his life.
+While they were conversing in this manner, a little clean girl came and brought Tommy an earthen porringer full of new milk, with a large slice of brown bread.
+Tommy took it, and ate with so good a relish, that he thought he had never made a better breakfast in his life.